 (2) The court may at any time in the pending proceedings —

+(a) if the person is detained in custody, order the person to be released, subject to subsection (3); or

-(a) order the person to be detained in custody; or
+(b) if the person is not detained in custody, order the person to be detained in custody.

-(b) release the person.

-(3) The court must not release the person unless —
+(3) The court cannot order the person to be released unless it is satisfied, on the balance of probabilities —

-(a) the court is satisfied, on the balance of probabilities, that releasing the person is justified by exceptional circumstances; or
+(a) that releasing the person is justified by exceptional circumstances; and

-(b) the DPP consents to the court releasing the person.
+(b) that the person will substantially comply with the standard conditions of the supervision order, including any amendments to the standard conditions made under subsection (5)(b).

+(3A) The onus of proof as to the matter described in subsection (3)(b) is on the person.

 (4A) For the purposes of subsection (3), in considering whether releasing the person is justified by exceptional circumstances the court may, as it thinks fit, receive and take into account information put before it, whether or not that information would normally be admissible in a court of law.

 (4) In making a decision under subsections (2) and (3), the paramount consideration is to be the need to ensure adequate protection of the community.